birkoss/ukulele/readme.md

 TODO
 ====

-- New page with quiz asking to finger the correct chord depending on a chord name and type

 - New page allowing us to finger the fret and it will show the chord name (if possible)

 - Faire que les items du menu sont dans un controller a part